anorman728/Phlute/README.md

 All testing is manual, but there are scripts that help.
 There's not a whole lot that I can do to change that, from a practical perspective, due the the unusual nature of the project.

+I do everything in Linux systems, so sorry if it doesn't work as well for Windows systems.

 Why is it called "Phlute"?
 Because I'm terrible at naming things.